Resolving 'Inactive GL Account with Non-Zero Balance' Errors (Troubleshooting)

-The message you are getting means that you have an account that has been made inactive from your Chart of Accounts that still has a balance on it.
+When you see an error message that says "You have 1 inactive general ledger account with non-zero balance", this means you have an account that has been made inactive from your Chart of Accounts that still has a balance on it.
 This will typically affect your balance sheet.
-Because the account is not active then the funds within it are not accounted for in your balance sheet.
+Because the account is not active, the funds within it are not accounted for in your balance sheet.
 Basically transactions have been entered that will not be accounted for.

-First have a look at the account in question to understand what transactions have been loaded against it.
-If you make the account active once more and then run the Account Entries Report on it to see what the entries made against the account are you should have a better understanding of the transactions made to the account.
-Once you understand this you can work out how to deal with the balance before you make the account inactive again.
+To resolve this issue, first, have a look at the account in question to understand what transactions have been loaded against it.
+If you make the account active once more and then run the Account Entries Report on it to see what the entries made against the account are, you should have a better understanding of the transactions made to the account.
+Once you understand this, you can work out how to deal with the balance before you make the account inactive again.

-Now the account is Active you can run the Account Entries Report on it (Reports > Accounting Reports > Account Entries Report).
+Now that the account is active, you can run the Account Entries Report.
 Make sure you run it for a large date period so that you can capture all the transactions that have been entered involving that account.

-Now you are armed with information about this you need to decide if the account should be inactive (you can leave it in its current Active state) or if the transactions within in it should be accounted elsewhere.
-You may want to complete a General Ledger Journal to zero out this account then make it Inactive again.
+At this point, you can decide if the account should be inactive (you can leave it in its current Active state) or if the transactions within in it should be accounted elsewhere.
+You may want to complete a General Ledger Journal to zero out this account and then make it inactive again.

-We suggest you consult with your Accountant if you are unsure how to deal with this.
+You might consider consulting your accountant if you are unsure how to deal with this.

 Was this article helpful?